What Is The Difference Between Synthetic And Conventional Oil?

 - Significantly better protection from engine wear

-Benchmark Transmission & Auto Care tells all of our customers in the Newark ~ Middletown ~ New Castle area that they should think that there should be any difference in time between oil changes when using a synthetic motor oil over a conventional one.
+Benchmark Transmission & Auto Care tells all of our customers in the Newark & Middletown area that they should think that there should be any difference in time between oil changes when using a synthetic motor oil over a conventional one.
 While it is proven that synthetic oil provides better protection for a vehicle, having an oil change done according to the vehicle manufacturer's recommendation is still the best option for protecting the overall performance and life of a vehicle.